lukso-network/docs/docs/learn/migrate-to-lukso.md

 :::

-## Migrating from other EVM Chains
+## Migrating from other EVM Chain

-As LUKSO is an EVM-compatible chain ("Ethereum twin"), any smart contract written for Ethereum (compiling to EVM bytecode) can be re-deployed on LUKSO.
+As LUKSO is an EVM-compatible chain (_"Ethereum twin"_), any smart contract written for Ethereum (compiling to EVM bytecode) can be re-deployed on LUKSO.
 You only need to set up your application to connect to a [LUKSO RPC endpoint](../networks/mainnet/parameters) to deploy it on the LUKSO chain.

 Developers are encouraged to use the LSP standards to leverage their features and improve the features and overall experience of their protocols.
 Therefore, some codebases might require to be adjusted to convert ERC interactions to LSP interactions.
 The section below provides more details.